hyperledger/besu/CONTRIBUTING.md

 * **Specify the name and version of the OS you're using.**

 ## Your First Contribution
-Start by looking through the 'good first issue' and 'help wanted' labeled issues:
+Start by looking through the 'good first issue' and 'help wanted' labeled issues on the [Jira dashboard](https://pegasys1.atlassian.net/secure/Dashboard.jspa?selectPageId=10000):
 * [Good First Issue][search-label-good-first-issue] - issues which should only require a few lines of code or documentation, and a test or two.
 * [Help wanted issues][search-label-help-wanted] - issues which are a bit more involved than `good first issue` issues.

+When you've indentified an issue you'd like to work on, ping us on [Gitter] and we'll assign it to you.

 ### Contribution Workflow
 The codebase and documentation are maintained using the same "*contributor workflow*" where everyone